LeapYear/areas-of-contribution/CONTRIBUTING.md

 To get there, we plan to:

-1. Document underlying intent behind existing skills: so that Pivots can consider and incorporate that intent when proposing changes to this repo
+1. Document underlying intent behind existing skills: so that LY employees can consider and incorporate that intent when proposing changes to this repo

 2. Establish a change-review process: so that contributors understand how their proposed changes will be reviewed and merged.